 The first Russian forays into the far northern Arctic were rather more coordinated than the gung-ho efforts of the early explorers.
-Starting with the icebreaker Ymark in 1901, the Russian visits involved both exploration activities and increasing amounts of scientific research.
+Starting with the icebreaker Yermak in 1901, the Russian visits involved both exploration activities and increasing amounts of scientific research.
 The Russians declared sovereignty over Franz Josef Land in 1914 and the Soviet Union formally annexed the islands in April 1926.
 Norway and Italy protested, and Norwegian sealers (the folks who supposedly discovered Franz Josef Land in the very first place) defiantly continued to operate in the surrounding waters for several years.
-In 1929, Norway made a failed attempted to establish a base in the region.
+In 1929, Norway made a failed attempt to establish a base in the region.

 After the failed Norwegian intervention, few expeditions visited Franz Josef Land, until the International Polar Year in 1932 revived interest in researching the polar regions.
 The Soviets then went about an extensive research program that latest several years.
 Sixty people spent winters on the islands between 1934 and 1936, and the region also saw its first airstrip constructed.

 Human activity dwindled during WWII, which allowed the Nazis to secretly establish a base and weather station on Alexandra Land.
 However, the Germans evacuated the base in 1994 after the men were struck with trichinosis after eating polar bear meat.
 Russian scientists discovered the scattered remains of the base in 2016.